A telemarketer can call me any time of day.

 Don't be afraid to hang up.

-If you want to make a complaint about the call, make sure you get the name of the organization that called or the number where they can be reached.
+If you want to make a complaint about the call, be sure you get the name of the organization that called or a number where they can be reached.
 By law, telemarketers must give you their name and number.

 If you want to end the conversation, some phrases you can use include: